Aide-de-camp: Commonwealth of Nations countries

 In Commonwealth of Nations countries, aides-de-camp are mostly appointed from military or auxiliary services.
 They are entitled to use the letters ADC or A de C after their names.
 The emblem of the office is the aiguillette worn on their uniform.

 Australia

 In Australia, Australian Defence Force officers serve as aides-de-camp to specific senior appointments, such as the monarch, governor-general, state governors, chief of the Defence Force, and other specified Army, Navy and Air Force command appointments.
 Honorary aides-de-camp to the governor-general or state governors are entitled to the post-nominal ADC during their appointment.

 Officers of and above the ranks of rear admiral, major general, and air vice-marshal in specifically designated command appointments are entitled to an aide-de-camp with the army rank of captain (or equivalent).
 Within the navy, an aide-de-camp is called a "flag lieutenant" and senior naval officers are called "flag officers".

+Bangladesh

+In Bangladesh, an aide-de-camp (ADC) is a commissioned military officer appointed to assist a senior military or state official in official, ceremonial, administrative, and liaison duties.
+Officers of the Bangladesh Army, Bangladesh Navy, and Bangladesh Air Force may serve as aides-de-camp to designated senior appointments.
+ADCs may accompany their principals during official engagements, military ceremonies, state functions, inspections, and other formal occasions.
+The position is also used within the Bangladesh Armed Forces for senior military appointments, including corps and divisional commanders.